18F/unit-testing-node/_pages/components/middleware.md

       }).should.notify(done);
 ```

-Our test should fail with:
+Your test should fail with the following:

 ```sh
 $ npm test -- --grep ' execute '